pycharmertutor/games_pygamezero/README.md

-this is kinda bad lol enjoy also i wont update this bc this is a chalange of making games using pygame zero and yeah and hold your mouse on the name for instrucitons
+this is kinda bad lol enjoy also i wont update this bc this is a chalange of making games using pygame zero and yeah instructions
+1: the basket ball coin idiot needs e.png and s.png to run